+General advising and career counseling

 Degree level: MPH Average Min Max

-Admittance Advisor Assigned for first 9 hours •
+Admittance Advisor Assigned for first 9 hours

 FSB NA 1 2

 IDZ NA 1 21

 PHN NA 1 6

 РНРА NA 1 3

-Master's (Major Professor) Primary Faculty se elected by student at time of of Program of Stu dy preparation
+Master's (Major Professor) Primary Faculty selec ted by student at time of Program of Study preparation

 FSB 1 1 2

 IDZ 3.2 1 6

 PHN 1 1 6

 РНРА 3 1 4

 Advising by MPH Program Staff N/A 1 49

-Master's (Major Professor) Non-primary Facu lty
+Master's (Major Professor) Non-primary Faculty

 FSB 0 0 0

 IDZ 0.80 1 2

 PHN 1 1 1

 РНРА 0 0 0

 Advising in MPH Integrative Experience

 Average Min Max

 Master's (Major Professor) 2 1 6

 Advising by MPH Program Staff 21 1 41

-Career Counseling
+Career Counseling Career Counseling

 Average Min Max

 Master's (Major Professor) 2 1 6

 Master's (Committee Members) 1 1 10

 Master's Program Staff 8 1 41

-\After an MPH application has been reviewed by both the program staff and emphasis area faculty and indicated as acceptable to admit to the program, an advisor/major professor must be named for Graduate School processing and matriculation.
+After an MPH application has been reviewed by both the program staff and emphasis area faculty and indicated as acceptable to admit to the program, an advisor/major professor must be named for Graduate School processing and matriculation.
 Unless a specific faculty member requests or has recruited a specific student, an emphasis area admittance advisor is named to help the student be admitted and register for the first nine hours of course work (generally the first semester).
-After nine hours of course work, the Graduate School requires each student to submit a POS, which names a major professor of their choosing and two other MPH faculty to serve as committee members.
+After nine hours of course work, the Graduate School requires each student to submit a Program of Study, which names a major professor of their choosing and two other MPH faculty to serve as committee members.
 The student is allowed, upon request, to have one non-MPH faculty on their committee if it meets their APE, ILE or research goals.
-(See ERF "C2" for a sample POS document.)
+(See ERF "C2" for a sample Program of Study document.)

-\\Program Staff visit with every student when Graduate School forms are signed by the program director.
-At a minimum, this is three times throughout their degree (not including orientation and other meetings); when the POS is submitted, when the APE form is submitted and when the Form to Schedule Final Exam is submitted.
+Program Staff visit with every student when Graduate School forms are signed by the program director.
+At a minimum, this is three times throughout their degree (not including orientation and other meetings); when the Program of Study is submitted, when the APE form is submitted and when the Form to Schedule Final Exam is submitted.